 • Vendor deadlines

-I recommend adding reminders at least 48 hours before important dates.
+I recommend setting reminders at least 48 hours before major deadlines.

-This gives your team time to solve problems before deadlines are missed.
+This gives your team time to solve problems before they become emergencies.

 Real Tampa Rehab Example